Key takeaways

 Highlight your property’s amenities

-As the world slowly opens up and residents spend more time away from their homes, they may start to forget the amenities your property has to offer.
-So, your newsletter should shine a spotlight on the services and spaces you’ve invested in.
+As time passes and residents spend more time away from their homes, they may start to forget the amenities your property offers.
+So, your newsletter should spotlight the services and spaces you’ve invested in.

 Pick one (or more) amenities to highlight in each newsletter.
-Offer information on amenity fees, hours of operation, and guidelines to renew community interest.
+To renew community interest, offer information on amenity fees, hours of operation, and guidelines.
 This will be particularly helpful for residents who’ve recently moved in.

 Introduce your staff

-Organically creating interpersonal relationships between property staff and tenants can be hard.
+It can be challenging to organically create interpersonal relationships between property staff and tenants.
 So, take advantage of the space a newsletter offers to introduce your staff and their responsibilities.
 This will open a line of communication and transform your multifamily property from a place to live into a place to call home.

 Remind residents of events